epiverse-trace/safeframe/README.md

 languages, but also differs from them in the following aspects:

 - [labelled](https://github.com/larmarange/labelled/): A package for
-  labelling data in R, but it is more focused on labelling variables than validating them.
+  tagging data in R, but it is more focused on tagging variables than validating them.
 - [linelist](https://github.com/epiverse-trace/linelist): A package for
   managing and validating linelist data - the original inspiration for